shlomiassaf/ngrid/libs/table/block-ui/README.md

 # BlockUI plugin

-A Plugin for `sg-table` that add the ability to block the UI.
+A Plugin for `neg-table` that add the ability to block the UI.